 - Edit the copy.
 While you can let the AI take care of the creative side of things, you need to bear in mind that the copy is never perfect.
 Make sure to edit the content for accuracy.

 We'd like to think of it as a powerful collaboration.
 And just like their human counterparts, AI copywriters aren't perfect either.

 No matter how skilled a writer is, it's always a good idea to run their writing past an editor.
 Similarly, there will still be a need for someone to review, edit and refine the copy generated by the AI.

 That said, if you can use the AI copywriter to generate good output consistently, you'll minimize the amount of time and effort you need to put into editing the copy.

-At the end of the day, it's important to find an AI copywriter that works for you—not only in terms of its output, but also its workflow.
+At the end of the day, it's important to find an AI copywriting tool that works for you—not only in terms of its output, but also its workflow.

-If you're interested in trying your hand at one, there are several AI copywriters that offer a free trial (including ours).
-So why not see how they measure up for yourself?
+If you're interested in trying your hand at AI copywriting, Hypotenuse AI offers a free trial here.
+So why not see how an AI measures up for yourself?